 It’s so easy to get caught up in our own lives.
 To unwittingly put ourselves at the center of the universe and assume that everybody thinks, acts, and feels exactly as we do.
 But the reality is we’re all different and we don’t share the same perspectives, feelings, or motivations.

-Blogging is a great example of this, there are all sorts of reasons why people blog.
-Some include:
+There are all sorts of reasons why people blog.

 There are a million reasons why someone might want to blog.

 For a long time I wanted to try to help people, I just didn’t know where to start.

 “Become the person you needed when you were lost.
 In this way, you can help others find their way.” – Ed Latimore

 Not everything that I read hits me the same.
 When I read this for the first time, I got chills.